sonnyksimon/www.sonnyksimon.com/resume.md

 #### Databases:

-I am experienced in PostgreSQL and Oracle database.
+I am experienced in PostgreSQL and Oracle.
 I have also programmed static file servers in MongoDB.

 #### Technologies